$altText

 • Option 1: Go to boilerbot.purdue.edu and follow the prompts for resetting your password.
 This requires you to either have access to your Purdue email account or Login two-factor authentication.

-If BoilerBot is unavailable, and you have access to two-factor login, you can also go to https://www.purdue.edu/apps/account/flows/ResetPassword and the follow steps to create a new password.
+If BoilerBot is unavailable, and you have access to two-factor login, you can also go to https://www.purdue.edu/apps/account/flows/ResetPassword and follow the steps to create a new password.

-If you have forgotten your password and have not set up your challenge questions and need your password reset, visit Purdue IT Labs Help Desk on the main floor of the Hicks Undergraduate Library (HIKS) and swipe your Purdue ID card.
+If you have forgotten your password and have not set up your challenge questions and need your password reset, visit a Purdue IT Labs Help Desk location.
 This is your most secure method.
 You may also call the Purdue IT Service Desk at (765) 494-4000 to request a password reset.
-Be sure you have the following information: your 10 digit PUID number, your name as it appears on official Purdue mailings, your Purdue career account login.
-You will be asked additional questions for verification purposes.

-Getting started with your @purdue.edu email account (for students)
+Getting started with your @purdue.edu email account

 A @purdue.edu email account is provided to all individuals who maintain an affiliation with Purdue University, and new students are expected to check their Purdue AND personal email accounts regularly for important updates.

-How to set up your @purdue career account and email
+How to set up your @purdue email

 How to check your Purdue email